The Logos: The Meletic Testament (Chapter 5 The Exile)

 175. We speak of you as one speaks of fire—not to be touched without consequence, but necessary for warmth, for light, for transformation.

-176. Your exile is our inheritance, and we carry it with pride, for it reminds us that truth is not always welcome, but it is always needed.
+176. Your exile is our inheritance, and we carry it with pride, for it reminds us that the truth is not always welcomed, but it is always needed.

-178. We are your academy now—not bound by walls or sanctioned by decree, but united by the shared hunger for understanding that you taught us to honour.
+178. We are your foundation now—not bound by walls or sanctioned by decree, but united by the shared hunger for understanding that you taught us to honour.

 179. And we walk the path you cleared with thought alone, guided not by torches, but by the quiet glow of enquiry that you lit within us.